trinodb/trino/presto-docs/src/main/sphinx/connector/hive-azure.rst

 Hive Connector with Azure Storage
 =================================

-The :doc:`Hive connector </connector/hive>` can be configured to query Azure Standard Blob Storage and Azure Data Lake Storage Gen2 (ABFS).
+The :doc:`hive` can be configured to query
+Azure Standard Blob Storage and Azure Data Lake Storage Gen2 (ABFS).
 Azure Blobs are accessed via the Windows Azure Storage Blob (WASB).
 This layer is built on top of the HDFS APIs and is what allows for the separation of storage from the